abdurrahmanseyidoglu/centiment-assignment/README.md

 # centiment-assignment

-This Repo is for an assignment at Centiment company for a frpnt-end developer position
+This Repo is for an assignment at Centiment company for a front-end developer position

 ## Recommended IDE Setup